pachterlab/wompwomp/README.md

 # wompwomp

+## Note: This is the version of wompwomp that is reflected in version 1 of our preprint on arXiv [here](https://doi.org/10.48550/arXiv.2509.03761).
+Since the release of this preprint, wompwomp on the main branch has undergone some changes in function naming and functionality - namely, we have focused wompwomp on the sorting/grouping functions, and have removed the end-to-end plot_alluvial function in favor of working more seamlessly with ggalluvial and the tidyverse directly.
+In order to work with the latest vesion of wompwomp, see the main branch.
+In order to reproduce figures and track naming conventions of version 1 of our preprint, stay on this branch (arxiv_v1).

 Make alluvial plots with node order and colors optimized to minimize edge crossings with wompwomp!

 wompwomp solves the **W**eighted (permutation) **O**ptimization of **M**ultiple **P**artitions-**W**eighted (label) **O**ptimization of **M**ultiple **P**artitions (W<sub>P</sub>OMP--W<sub>L</sub>OMP) problem.